oitzujoey/duck-lisp/language.md

 ### Functions

 `defun` generates lexically scoped functions.
 Functions are first class.
 Variadic functions are created like in Common Lisp, using the `&rest` keyword.
 They can be called using `funcall` and `apply`, which also come from Common Lisp.
 Recursion is possible (using `self`), but mutual recursion between two functions requires a third function to do the setup.
+The duck-lisp compiler does not perform tail call optimization.

 ```lisp
 (; Basic usage)